nickjlupu/surfs_up/README.md

 #### Observations:

-* Mean amount of precipitation is 0.14 inches for June and 0.22 inches for December (almost double).
+* Mean amount of precipitation is 0.14 inches for June and 0.22 inches for December (almost double)
 * According to:  [https://www.weathershack.com/static/ed-rain-measurement.html](https://www.weathershack.com/static/ed-rain-measurement.html)
-  * Rainfall rate is generally described as light, moderate or heavy.
+  * *Rainfall rate is generally described as light, moderate or heavy.
 Light rainfall is considered less than 0.10 inches of rain per hour.
 Moderate rainfall measures 0.10 to 0.30 inches of rain per hour.
 Heavy rainfall is more than 0.30 inches of rain per hour.*
 * With that information, we can say that most of the rain events in these 2 months would be classified as light rainfall.
-* December has a higher standard deviation, which demonstrates more variance
-* This is supported by looking at the max values for June (4.43") and December (6.42") as compared to the 3rd quartile (0.12" and 0.15" respectively)
+* December has a higher standard deviation, which demonstrates more variance.
+This is supported by looking at the max values for June (4.43") and December (6.42") as compared to the 3rd quartile (0.12" and 0.15" respectively)
 * So, most of the data for both months are less than or equal to (0.12" and 0.15" respectively).
 * Because the 3rd quartiles are so similar and the max values so far apart, you can see why the mean and standard deviation are higher in December.
 * Therefore, there is a greater chance for heavier rainfall in December as compared to June, but most of the days will have a similar amount of rainfall.
-* It also seems that most surfers will not care if it is raining or not, but there may be less business on the ice cream side.
+* It also seems that most surfers would not mind the rain too much, but there may be less business on the ice cream side.

 ## Recommendations for Future Analysis